Atari 5200: Reception

+Due to the system's failure, a PAL release was eventually cancelled, though a few prototypes of this model exist.

 Popular culture

-Critical to the plot of the 1984 film Cloak and Dagger is an Atari 5200 game cartridge called Cloak & Dagger.
-The arcade version appears in the movie; in actuality the Atari 5200 version was started but never completed.
+Critical to the plot of the 1984 film Cloak & Dagger is an Atari 5200 game cartridge called Cloak & Dagger.
+The arcade version appears in the movie.
+In actuality the Atari 5200 version was started but never completed.
 The game was under development with the title Agent X when the movie producers and Atari learned of each other's projects and decided to cooperate.
 This collaboration was part of a larger phenomenon, of films featuring video games as critical plot elements (as with Tron and The Last Starfighter) and of video game tie-ins to the same films (as with the Tron games for the Intellivision and other platforms).